nicholascloud/presentations/stlaltdotnet/README.md

 Many presentations have corredponding notes or sample projects in this repository.
 Where applicable, links to external repositories or presentation materials are provided.

+A few presentations are included as submodules, so be sure to initialize and update them

 ## Presentations: ##

 - 10/20/2010 Introduction to NHibernate (Nicholas Cloud)